Compliance in Compensation Reporting

 Refer to the Special Compensation Reportability Table to determine when special compensation is reportable based on the member category and enrollment level.

 Pay schedules provide base rate of pay for positions or classifications.
-It shouldn’t include any special compensation or additive pay in the base rate of pay.
+Special compensation or additive pay shouldn't be included in the base rate of pay.
+Refer to the Publicly Available Pay Schedule Checklist for assistance when creating a new schedule.

 - Requirement for a Publicly Available Pay Schedule (CCR section 570.5)